xsolla/xsolla-launcher-build/README.md

     ]
 }
 ```
-After you complete settings for v2.0.0 or higher, please [generate](https://developers.xsolla.com/doc/launcher/#guides_launcher_generate_archive_installation_file) a new Xsolla Launcher installer to apply changes and test it locally.
+After you complete settings for v2.0.0 or higher, please [generate](https://developers.xsolla.com/doc/launcher/#guides_launcher_generate_archive_installation_file) a new Xsolla Launcher installer to apply changes and test them locally.
 </details>

 #### Changing Icons

-Icons for games, Launcher, installer and games logos are configured:
+Icons for games, Launcher, installer, and games logos are configured:

 * In **UIStyle.json** and located in the **img** folder for v1.6.38.365 and earlier.
-To change the icon, please replace the current image saving its name.
+To change the icon, please replace the current image with the new one saving the same name.
-* In Publisher Account > Launcher settings for v2.0.0 and higher.
+* In Publisher Account > Launcher settings for v2.0.0 and later.

 ## Steps to Update Launcher

 1. Download updates from this repository.
 2. [Customize](#customizing-launcher-ui) the updated Launcher part if needed.
 3. Launch the **scripts/win/deploy.bat** script.
-4. Upload the Launcher build archive to your Publisher Account > Launcher settings > **General settings > Customiza Launcher** so that updates are automatically delivered to users.
+4. Upload the Launcher build archive to your Publisher Account > Launcher settings > **General settings > Customize Launcher** so that updates are automatically delivered to users.